WafuRuns/MegabonkBetterMinimap/README.md

 A BepInEx 6 mod for Megabonk that allows you to resize and zoom out the minimap, open the full map, adds new icons etc.

-**Definitely need help with some features in TODO, mod works well, but a lot of improvements are planned and it would be a shame to not finish this because of my lack of experience with modding Unity games.**

-**Contact me on Discord: wafuruns**

 # Installation

 -   Install [BepInEx 6 Bleeding Edge IL2CPP](https://builds.bepinex.dev/projects/bepinex_be) for your game (tested on BepInEx-Unity.IL2CPP-win-x64-6.0.0-be.738+af0cba7)